 Official Remix vs Unofficial Remix

-Remixes are described as adaptations of an original work (in Australia) or derivatives of an original work (in the US).
+Remixes are adaptations of an original work or derivatives of an original work.
 You therefore need permission from the original rights holders to remix their original work.

 An ‘unofficial remix’ is where a producer hears a song, loves it, remixes it, uploads it online or plays it in a public venue without being granted the legal rights to do so by the original rights holder(s) – this is technically illegal and the original work’s owner does have the legal right to pursue you for copyright infringement, so it’s important to weigh up the risks if you do this.